New Season for CAMP Chorus

-She added that the Chorus reflects CAMP Rehoboth’s vision to “Create a More Positive Rehoboth” by reaching out to all, and bringing the community together through song.
+The CAMP Rehoboth Chorus, a community choral group, is a program of the CAMP Rehoboth Community Center.
+The Chorus provides high-quality musical entertainment for audiences in Delaware.
+The CAMP Chorus reflects CAMP Rehoboth’s vision to “Create a More Positive Rehoboth” by reaching out to all and bringing the community together through the power of song.

-The CAMP Rehoboth Chorus’ program is made possible, in part, by a grant from the Delaware Division of the Arts, a state agency dedicated to nurturing and supportingthe arts in Delaware, in partnership with the National Endowment for the
+This program is supported in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
+The Division promotes Delaware arts events on www.DelawareScene.com.
+Additional support comes from donors and advertisers.
+For more information, call 302-227-5620.